gaehlerm/SoftwareEngineering/README.md

 Cracking the Coding Interview (Laakmann McDowell)

-Design patterns (Gamma et.
-Al) Probably one of the most influential software engineering books ever.
+Design patterns (Gamma et. al) Probably one of the most influential software engineering books ever.
 It explains how classes can be combined to create some whole new functionality.
 Alternatively, you can also watch some youtube videos about the topic.

 Domain-Dirven Design (Eric Evans) Certainly worth a read.
 But a tough one.
 Trying to understand what Evans wanted to explain made me understand a big deal and I learned a lot about the fundamentals of programming.
 Even if some parts of the book are clearly outdated.